alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 When i was working on this tool - most difficult part was to make sure that Race Conditions condition does not happen when several tasks workers query the DB simultaneously.
 I was able to achieve that using transactions and proper rows locks with `SELECT ...
-FOR UPDATE` statement.
+FOR UPDATE` statement [some docs](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking-reads.html).